-A dedicated work space is essential to anyone who works at home.
-Ideally your home office should be a room (with a door) that is not used for any other purpose.
+A dedicated workspace is essential to anyone who works at home.
+Ideally, your home office should be a room (with a door) that is not used for any other purpose.
 Most of us, though, just don’t have that kind of extra space in our homes, so we have to compromise.
 It might be in a corner of a room, a bedroom or the dining room.
 What's important is that this particular space is dedicated to that one purpose.
 Setting up your laptop on the kitchen table does not qualify as a home office!

+Design your home office space with your weaknesses, routines and your job's and your family’s needs in mind.
 Are you easily distracted by children vying for your attention while you work?
 Choose a space far from their play areas.
 Are you trying to do double duty by watching children while you work?
 Put yourself nearby them.
 Will you need quiet for teleconferencing and phone calls?
 Pick an out-of-the-way room with a door, like a bedroom.

-Whatever area you choose for your office, you need, at minimum, a desk, chair, computer and some shelving or other storage space.
+Whatever area you choose for your office, you need, at a minimum, a desk, chair, computer, and some shelving or other storage space.
 Take time to make it an inviting space, decorating it with pictures or mementos in the way that you might a cubicle in the office.
 You should enjoy being in this space.

 Don’t let others use the space when you are not, and don’t use it yourself for activities outside of your professional work.
 Don’t pay your bills there or fill out forms for your kids' school.
+Keeping those professional and personal obligations from melding together starts with maintaining separate spaces.

-Keeping that work space dedicated and separate is a lot easier if you have the other spaces in your home well organized.
-Create a family information hub.
-Choose a space where you accumulate family-related information, e.g. mail that comes in, papers from school, etc. If you do use a paper calendar or a weekly listing of events, this is where it should be.
+If you do use a paper calendar or a weekly listing of events, this is where it should be.
 If your kids are in school, make your life a bit easier by having a basket for them to deposit all the papers they bring home from school.
-You have a separate basket for bills and other paperwork.
+You should also have a separate basket for bills and other paperwork.